 A mathematical optimization model is a dynamic digital representation of your current business situation, encompassing all the complexity and volatility that you are facing today.

-How Can A Mathematical Optimization Model Help You Handle Disruption?
+How Can a Mathematical Optimization Model Help You Handle Disruption?

 The act of defining your business problem as a mathematical optimization model can enable you to attain a greater awareness of your business conditions and challenges, but how can that model actually be used to help you deal with disruption?
 To do this, you need to feed your model up-to-date data and integrate it with a mathematical optimization solver that: